Maple Bacon Cornbread Muffins

 - Pour maple bacon muffin mix into the prepared muffin tin, filling each cup up about 2/3 full.
 Note: This recipe is designed to make exactly 15 muffins.
 If you have excess muffin mix, resist making more muffins - instead, try to find room for the batter in the existing 15 muffins.

 - Bake cornbread muffins for about 20-25 minutes or until a toothpick tester comes out clean.
-Let muffins cool in the pan for 5 minutes, then transfer to a wire rack to cool completely.
+Let muffins cool in the pan for 5 minutes, then transfer to a wire cooling rack to cool completely.

 - When serving, sprinkle remaining crumbled bacon on top of the muffins and drizzle maple syrup on top.